 We have three major types of chops - corporate chops, contract chops and finance chops.
 We use corporate chops generally for documents to be submitted to government agencies, such as applications for changing business scope, directors or company name, and for legal letters.
 We use contract chops for executing leases and commercial, contracts.
 We use finance chops generally for making and collecting payments, including, but not limited to issuing invoices.
 Use of corporate chops and contract chops must be approved by our legal department and administrative department, and use of finance chops must be approved by our finance department.
 The chops of our subsidiaries and our consolidated affiliated entities are generally held by the relevant entities so that documents can be executed locally.
-Although we usually utilize chops to execute contracts, the registered legal representatives of our PRC subsidiaries and our consolidated affiliated entities have the apparent authority to enter into contracts on behalf of such entities without chops.
-All designated legal representatives of our PRC subsidiaries and our consolidated affiliated entities are members of our or the respective entity's senior management who have signed employment agreements with us under which they agree to abide by duties they owe to us.
+Although we usually utilize chops to execute contracts, the registered legal representatives of our PRC subsidiaries and our consolidated affiliated entities are members of our or the respective entity's senior management who have signed employment agreements with us under which they agree to abide by duties they owe to us.

 In order to maintain the physical security of our chops, we generally have them stored in secured locations accessible only to the department heads of the legal, administrative or finance departments.
 Our designated legal representatives generally do not have access to the chops.
 Although we monitor our employees, including the designated legal representatives of our PRC subsidiaries and our consolidated affiliated entities, the procedures may not be sufficient to prevent all instances of abuse or negligence.
-There is a risk that our employees or designated legal representatives could abuse their authority, for example, by binding the relevant subsidiary or consolidated affiliated entity with contracts against our interests, as we would be obligated to honor these contracts if the other contracting party acts in good faith in reliance on the apparent authority of our chops or signatures of our legal representatives.
+There is a risk that our employees or designated legal representatives could abuse their authority, for example, by binding the relevant subsidiary or consolidated affiliated entity with contracts against our interests, as we would be obligated to honor these contracts if the other contracting party acts in good faith in reliance on the apparent authority of our chops or signatures of our legal representative.
 If any designated legal representative obtains control of the chop in an effort to obtain control over the relevant entity, we would need to have a shareholder or board resolution to designate a new legal representative and to take legal action to seek the return of the chop, apply for a new chop with the relevant authorities, or otherwise seek legal remedies for the legal representative's misconduct.
 If any of the designated legal representatives obtains and misuses or misappropriates our chops and seals or other controlling intangible assets for whatever reason, we could experience disruption to our normal business operations.
 We may have to take corporate or legal action, which could involve significant time and resources to resolve while distracting management from our operations.